onurarrii/ReactJS-Tutorials/README.md

-This project is created for introducing some advanced ReactJS concepts.
+This project is created for introducing some ReactJS concepts.